 1. Large indentation with an I bar running the entire length.
-This has been observed on several long rifles, no carbines, and no stutzen.
-Let me know if
+This has been observed on several long rifles, not on original carbines or stutzens.

 2. Small indentation.
 These have only been observed on Steyr made rifles, carbines, and stutzen.
 I have not encountered this variation on any matching Budapest.
 Often marked K, but not always.

 3. Large indentation.
 This variation has only been observed on Budapest made rifles, carbines, and stutzen.
 This variation is encountered from 1898 dated pieces to 1918 dated pieces.
 Often marked R, but not always.

 4. Small indentation, I stamp in middle of indentation.
 Observed on a II LR marked Steyr made rifle.
 The buttplate fits normal.
 An unmarked example was found on a Bulgarian rebuilt Stutzen.